-If your safety system is monitored or installed by more than one team, then you could have dissonance between the infrastructure, software, and monitoring services.
+If your safety system is monitored or installed by more than one team, then you have dissonance between the infrastructure, software, and monitoring services.
 An alarm installation company may install the physical alarms and cameras in particular areas, but the monitoring team is looking for additional information from other areas.

 Repetitive or Unnecessary Information Concerning Safety Breaches